Vaccine vial monitor

-A vaccine vial monitor (VVM) is a thermochromic label put on vials containing vaccines which gives a visual indication of whether the vaccine has been kept at a temperature which preserves its potency.
-The labels were designed in response to the problem of delivering vaccines to developing countries where the cold chain is difficult to preserve, and where formerly vaccines were being rendered inactive and administered ineffectively due to their having been denatured by exposure to ambient temperature.
+A vaccine vial monitor (VVM) is a time temperature indicator put on vials containing vaccines which gives a visual indication of whether the vaccine has been kept at a temperature which preserves its potency.
+A VVM slowly changes color as it is exposed to heat, accelerating as the environment gets hotter.

+The VVM helps healthcare workers determine a vaccine left out of the cold chain is still effective.
+Many of vaccines can survive days even at a scorching 40 C, but without a VVM there is no way to tell whether a vaccine has been destroyed by spending too many days sitting hot.
+The VVM provides that information and allows this type of operation (controlled temperature chain) to be safely conducted.
+This is especially important when delivering vaccines to developing countries where the cold chain is difficult to preserve.

 History

 When international vaccine care standards were being designed in the 1970s, the manuals typically generalized from the needs of care for the oral polio vaccine since that was the most delicate vaccine in wide use.

 In the 1970s PATH began working with the WHO to develop a system for identifying vaccines which had expired from improper storage.
 In 1996 the vaccine vial monitor was first used in a vaccine project, and by the next year it was widely accepted for use on many vaccine projects.
 It took until 2007 for VVMs to be widely adopted by vaccine manufacturers. by 2017, over 6.6 billion VVMs had been used.